RyuuXS/Reforestation/README.md

-## The other day I was listening to a song about superglue, it’s been stuck in my head ever since.
+## Feeling pretty proud of myself.
+The Sesame Street puzzle I bought said 3-5 years, but I finished it in 18 months.